-There are two bus services a day from Vientiane to Luang Prabang which are available to book online.
+There are currently 4 bus services a day from Vientiane to Luang Prabang available to book online.

 Use the Search Box below to buy your bus tickets from Vientiane to Luang Prabang.